NAFTeam/NAFF/docs/src/Guides/5 Components.md

 === ":one: `wait_for_component()`"
     As with discord.py, this supports checks and timeouts.

-    In this example we are checking that the username starts with "a" and clicks the button within 30 seconds.
+    In this example, we are checking that the username starts with "a" and clicks the button within 30 seconds.
     If it times out, we're just gonna disable it
     ```python
     components: list[ActionRow] = [